Meditations For Artists: Reduce Your Fear and Ignite Your Creativity

 It’s one of ten stellar meditations from Evan’s new book, The Authority Guide to Practical Mindfulness.

 2. Guided Meditation For Artists: Peace of Mind for Artists

 Here’s an inspiring and effective meditation to use when tackling a new creative project, or turning over a new leaf in life.

 It’s voiced by the kind and popular Australian meditation teacher, Jason Stephenson.
-Features a helpful cabinet of curiosities.
+Features a helpful wunderkammer, also known as a cabinet of curiosities.

 Do you use meditation to keep your creative fires blazing?